Yeti-CMS/yeti-frontend/README.md

 This repository is the rewrite of a previous project, WPCE.
 I've done my best to clean-up the codebase and only include features that work.
 Hopefully it will grow into something better, with community support.
 If the project interests you, please reach out and let me know!

 ## What makes Yeti Special?
+- Triple-clicking anywhere on your website opens editor mode (knock to unlock!)
 - Works with *any* HTML document
 - Powerful drag-and-drop features
 - No templates